 The typical duties and responsibilities of the scientific applications specialist include using available technology to test and evaluate weapons of mass destruction.
-The data they gather will come from chemical, biological, nuclear radiation and other sources, and will be processed and analyzed.
+The data they gather will come from chemical, biological, nuclear radiation, and other sources, and will be processed and analyzed.
 They'll also work on improving existing processes to better detect nuclear weapon use.
-This job also requires clearance and routine access to top-secret material.
+This job also requires a clearance and routine access to top-secret material.

 Education and Training

 This position requires a minimum of a high school diploma, and 15 college credits, as well as a 57 on the electronic data processing test (EDPT).
 They'll also have to demonstrate aptitude in the mechanical and electronics (ME) sections of the Armed Services Vocational Aptitude Battery (ASVAB) test.
 Recruits for this position are required to be between ages 17 and 39.

 Given the sensitive nature of the work they'll be doing, scientific applications specialists will be subject to a single scope background investigation (SSBI).